PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-4/pandas/30/answer-0-1-2-3(1).md

-It looks like the issue is that the code is trying to convert boolean values to datetime.
-You can fix this by modifying the _try_convert_to_date method and ignoring boolean values.
-Please try the following code:
+I have fixed the bug by adding a condition to check for boolean datatype before attempting to convert the data to datetime format.
+Here's the fixed function:

 ```python
 def _try_convert_to_date(self, data):